ieeecsbuet/ieeecsbuet.github.io/README.md

 ```
 hugo server
 ```
-- Open your localhost link in the terminal in your browser.
+- Open the localhost link from the terminal in your browser.

 The website should be running in your localhost now.